User Guide for Android

 Play bass clef an octave higher than written.
 Select this option if you sing bass in a women’s barbershop quartet.

-To assign a name to a page of music, tap the title at the top of the Playback view.
+To assign a name to a page of music, tap the title above the music view.

 Sharing Your Music